ibm-cloud-docs/discovery-data/contentminerapp.md

 For more information, see [Creating projects](/docs/discovery-data?topic=discovery-data-projects).

-You can't get out useful insights if you don't put the right type of information in.
+Of course, you can't get out useful insights if you don't put the right type of information in.
 Be sure to include consistent data.
 If you want to find trends over time, your data must include data points that specify a date.

 Data that is submitted in CSV file format is optimal.
 For a sample of a CSV file that provides interesting analysis capabilities, see [Analyzing CSV files](/docs/discovery-data?topic=discovery-data-cm-csv-file).
-When you start with structured data, such as records in a CSV file, facets are created automatically from the fields in your documents.
-To view these domain-specific facets, switch the *Facets* view to show **Metadata facets**.